Canopy Lead Time: 30 WEEKS Spare Parts Lead Time: 14 WEEKS

 Precision made fast.

 Built for canopy pilots who dominate pond (or turf) swoops.
-With a range of 2.2 to 2.8, LEIa is all about controlled aggression.
+With a range of 2.2 to 2.8, Leia is all about controlled aggression.
 She dives deep, recovers quick, and carves like a blade.
 Train hard.
 Turn tight.
 Hit your marks.

 Welcome to the deep end.